Skip to main content

 $350,000

-$1,20020% below avgFamilies, healthcare/agriculture jobsBuying beats building long-term; land costs rising faster than resale homes.
+$1,20020% below avgFamilies, healthcare/agriculture jobsBuying may offer stronger long-term outcomes depending on your situation; land costs rising faster than resale homes.

 Stockton